-Victoria sent me not one, not two but three cards.
+Victoria sent me not one but two cards.
 She said Ukraine has many beautiful churches and she wanted to show me these.
-They are St. Michael's Golden-Domed Cathedral in Kiev, St. Vladimir Cathedral in Sevastopol and the Dominican Church in Lviv.
+They are St. Vladimir Cathedral in Sevastopol and the Dominican Church in Lviv.

 UA-1182066, sent by Victoria.

 St. Vladimir's Cathedral is an Orthodox church in Sevastopol, Ukraine which was built in the aftermath of the Crimean War as a memorial to the heroes of the Siege of Sevastopol (1854–1855).

 It was the admiral Mikhail Lazarev who came up with the idea to build St. Vladimir's Cathedral in Sevastopol rather than in Chersonesus as was originally intended.
 The church contains the tombs of Lazarev and three of his disciples – Vladimir Kornilov, Vladimir Istomin and Pavel Nakhimov – who died during the siege.

 The architecture of the church is Neo-Byzantine.
 The original design was submitted by Konstantin Thon for the Chersonesus Cathedral.
 It was reworked by a local architect, Aleksey Avdeyev.
 The lower church was consecrated in 1881, the upper church was finished 7 years later.